MA Project – Final Week

 The Master Project, which is open for Diploma and MA students, is a design project run over the course of a semester.
-The project, framed within a thematic investigation, is carried out individually or in small groups, each contributing to a wider group study of a given situation and project.
+The project, framed within a thematic investigation, is carried out in small groups, each contributing to a wider group study of a given situation and project.
 A specific neighbourhood or context is chosen in a European city within which students act on a variety of sites.

 The main design engages with three overall themes: programme - examining arrangements of use and the spatial potential in the plan, type - exploring how type informs use and affects our experience and construction – seeking a rigorous and conceptual understanding of construction.